 How do I apply with Monzi?

-While you cannot apply for land loans, applying for personal loans is easy.
+While you cannot apply for land loans, you might consider an easy loan instead.
 In fact, you can do it all in three simple steps.
 Before you get started, however, make sure you meet our eligibility criteria:

 - at least 18 years old